EU Healthcare Professionals

-This is an international website for NERLYNX® dedicated to Healthcare professionals
+This is an international website for NERLYNX® dedicated to EU Healthcare professionals (outside the UK and ROI).

 IMPORTANT: the information on this website is based on the European Summary of Product Characteristics.
 Prescribing Information and indication may vary per country.
 You must refer to your country prescribing information.
 Please be aware we do not take responsibility for accessing such information which may not comply with the regulation or usage in your country.